-In September 2002, when I wrote my father's memorial piece for The Jewish Press (www. amyneustein.com/media/preserve/RabbiAbrahamNeustein.pdf), I spoke about how my father was drawn to my mother's unusually animated and bright face.
+In September 2002, I wrote in a memorial piece about my father, Rabbi Abraham Neustein, that he was drawn to my mother's unusually animated and bright face.
 Her ancestor, the Ruzhiner Rebbe, was known for his remarkable radiance that would light up a room.
 There was an almost preternatural halo around him.